Skip to content

 Key Finding

-Emissions were 19.1 million tonnes of carbon dioxide equivalent (MtCO2e) in 2018.
-This represents 11% of Queensland’s total emissions and the long-term trend is increasing emissions.
+In 2022, fugitive emissions were 18.2 million tonnes of carbon dioxide equivalent (MtCO2e).
+This figure represents 14.6% of Queensland’s total emissions, and the long-term trend is increasing.

-Fugitive emissions are mostly methane, a GHG with a global warming potential 25 times higher than carbon dioxide over a 100-year period.
+Fugitive emissions are mainly methane, a greenhouse gas with a global warming potential 28 times higher than carbon dioxide over 100 years.

-• Methane is found in coal and oil deposits and is released during the mining or extraction process.
+• released during the mining or extraction process

-• Methane also is the primary component of raw natural gas and is often released during extraction and processing.
+• the primary component of raw natural gas, and often released during extraction and processing.

-Queensland has the largest share of fugitive emissions in Australia.
+Queensland has the largest share of fugitive emissions in Australia, accounting for 37.8% of the country’s emissions from this sector.

 Relevant Sustainable Development Goals’ targets